 PhD projects

 All of the projects listed below are eligible for funding through the general pool of funding schemes listed on our funding page.
 Any projects marked as "Allocated funding" carry specific guaranteed funding attached to the project.
 Applicants for "allocated funding" projects will be assessed and shortlisted separately from the general pool.
-If you have guaranteed funding through a scheme not listed on our funding page or are self-funding please contact our PhD admissions lead, Dr Phil Bull (phil.bull at manchester.ac.uk), directly.
+If you have guaranteed funding through a scheme not listed on our Funding page, or are self-funding, please contact our PhD admissions lead, Dr Phil Bull (phil.bull@manchester.ac.uk), directly.

-For details on the application process and of application deadlines please refer to the Postgraduate study page.
+For details on the application process, please refer to the Postgraduate study page.
 All correspondence once your application has been submitted will be by e-mail.

 ALMAGAL: The ALMA Study of High Mass Protocluster Formation in the Milky Way